About the FSI

-To promote sound supervisory standards and practices globally, and to support full implementation of these standards in all countries.
+- promote sound supervisory standards and practices globally and support full implementation of these standards in all countries

-To provide supervisors with the latest information on market products, practices and techniques to help them adapt to rapid innovations in the financial sector.
+- keep supervisors updated with the latest information on market products, practices and techniques

-The FSI achieves its objectives through the following main activities:
+The FSI achieves its objectives primarily through the following activities and products:

-- FSI Connect, a web-based information and learning resource for supervisors
+- FSI Connect, the BIS's web-based learning tool and information resource for financial sector supervisors